1. An overview of the most common types of shirt printing methods

 • Screen printing applies inks indirectly to t-shirts through a mesh partly blocked by a stencil shape, printing one color at a time.
 It works best for simple designs with a small number of colors and large quantities of orders.

-• When selecting your t-shirt printing method, consider the complexity of your design, the fabric you'll be printing on, your order quantity, and your budget.
+• When selecting the different t-shirt printing methods, consider the complexity of your design, the fabric you'll be printing on, your order quantity, and your budget.

 • Working with a print on demand provider can streamline your production and help you keep costs low.